 - File an informal application with the faculty director.
 The application includes i) a short description of the research and ii) advisor information.

-- Enroll in NTRES 4990, Undergraduate Research (in consultation with your research advisor) to receive credit for research work done in fall and/or spring.
+- Enroll in NTRES 4990, or ESS 4990 Undergraduate Research (in consultation with your research advisor) to receive credit for research work done in fall and/or spring.
 Registration is done using CALS Special Studies form available online.

 - Sixth week of fall semester: Submit formal application to faculty director (G-16 Fernow Hall).